ploneintranet/ploneintranet/docs/installation/development.rst

 3. `cd ploneintranet`
 4. `sudo make docker-build` will prepare the docker image
 5. `sudo make docker-run` will launch the docker image and give you a shell inside
+6. `make` will fetch the ploneintranet compiled javascript bundle
-6. `make devel` will run the development buildout
+7. `make devel` will run the development buildout
-7. `bin/instance fg` will run the Plone instance, which you can access on localhost:8080.
+8. `bin/instance fg` will run the Plone instance, which you can access on localhost:8080.

 This is an experimental setup.
 YMMV.
 The provided configs re-use your .bashrc, re-use a /var/tmp buildout cache, re-use your ssh agent etc. You might have to